Your Professor:

 ---|---|---|

-Week 1: Fluent Python
+Week 1: Python

 Learning Outcomes: Understand professor's expectations; identify the focus of the class

-By Monday: Sign up for Github, Complete Course Survey
+By Friday: Sign up for Github, Complete Course Survey

-Week 2: Fluent Python
+Week 2: Python

 Learning Outcomes: Verify that all software dependencies are covered; review file paths, git/Github workflows, Jupyter Notebooks.

-By Friday: Read "Version Control," "Debugging," *Pragmatic Programmer* pp. 84-97 (on Canvas); sign up for digital poster topic
+By Friday: Read "Version Control," "Debugging," and "Naming Things" *Pragmatic Programmer* pp. 84-97 and pp. 238-242 (on Canvas)

-By Next Monday: Complete homework 2
+By Next Monday: Complete homework 1.2

-Week 3: Fluent Python
+Week 3: Python

 Learning Outcomes: Understand and apply advanced python concepts (without pandas)